-Snohomish County Parks offers over 100 miles of trails for jogging or trotting, hiking or biking, skating or riding, or perhaps, just a walk in the woods.
+Snohomish County Parks offers over 100 miles of trails for jogging or trotting, hiking or biking, skating, skateboarding, or riding, or perhaps, just a walk in the woods.
 Check-out the trail links below for details.

-Class 1 and Class 2 electric-assist bicycles may be operate on a shared-use path (e.g. sidewalk or bike trail) or any part of a highway designated for the use of bicycles.
+Class 1 and Class 2 electric-assist bicycles can operate on a shared-use regional trail path (Centennial Regional Trail, Interurban Regional Trail, and Whitehorse Regional Trail or any part of a highway designated for the use of bicycles.
 E-Bikes are classified as follows:

 Class 2: The motor can propel the bicycle without pedaling but does not assist when the bicycle reaches a speed of 20 mph.

 Class 3: The motor assists when the rider is pedaling and stops when the bicycle reaches a speed of 28 mph.
 It also has a speedometer.
 Riders must be at least 16 years old to operate a Class 3 e-bike (there is no age restriction for slower e-bikes).
 Class 3 bikes are not permitted on a shared-use path.